Very Reverend Patrick J. Keating

 Thomas graduated from CUNY School of Law in 2016.
 While in school, he participated in the Workers’ Rights Project and the Economic Justice Project, two clinics that advance the rights of working class people in New York City.
 Tom was also the managing editor of the CUNY Law Review, a law journal dedicated to promoting social justice scholarship.
 During law school, he interned as a Peggy Browning Fellow with the Workers Defense Project in Austin, Texas and as an Ella Baker Intern with the Center for Constitutional Rights.

 Thomas is fluent is Spanish and is admitted to practice law in New York.

 Hector R. Rojas Olivo

 St. John’s University Fellow Staff Attorney

 Hector R. Rojas Olivo is a St. John’s University School of Law Immigration Law Fellow in our Removal Defense Project, where he represents asylum and noncitizens in removal proceedings in U.S. Immigration Court and Special Immigrant Juvenile Status Petitions in Family Court.
-He also represents clients who are affirmatively filing for immigration benefits before U.S. Citizenship and Immigration Services through CMS and St. John’s Bread and Life: Immigration Clinic.
+He also represents clients who are affirmatively filing for immigration benefits before U.S. Citizenship and Immigration Services through Catholic Migration and St. John’s Bread and Life: Immigration Clinic.